muZk/d2-json/README.md

 ## Installation ##

-From command line:

-    $ pip install moddump

-If you wish to install it manually, moddump uses the standard distutils module.
+Moddump uses the standard distutils module.
 To install it run:

     $ python setup.py install